1961 Diamond D Championship

 The 1961 Diamond "D" Championship was the first official Canadian women's curling championship.
-It was held from February 27 to March 3, 1961 at the Ottawa Hunt and Golf Club in Ottawa, Ontario.
+It was held from February 27 to March 3, 1961, at the Ottawa Hunt and Golf Club in Ottawa, Ontario.
 The format was a round robin, which was the same format used for the Macdonald Brier.
 All games in the round robin were 10 ends in length with any tiebreaker playoff games being 12 ends in length.

-Team Saskatchean, who was skipped by Joyce McKee won the inaugural event by finishing round robin play unbeaten with a 9-0 record.
+Team Saskatchewan, who was skipped by Joyce McKee won the inaugural event by finishing round robin play unbeaten with a 9–0 record.
 This would be the first of five national championships won by McKee.

 Alberta, British Columbia, and New Brunswick finished round robin play tied for second with 6-3 records, necessitating a tiebreaker playoff between the three teams to determine the runner-up.
 Alberta beat British Columbia 10-9 in the first tiebreaker game.
-New Brunswick would capture the runner-up spot by defeating Alberta in the second tiebreaker playoff game 13-6.
+New Brunswick would capture the runner-up spot by defeating Alberta in the second tiebreaker playoff game 13–6.